-Better collaboration internally and externally thanks to collective intelligence methods, inspired from sociocracy, Creative Problem Solving and a diversity of CI approaches.
+Better collaboration internally and externally thanks to collective intelligence (CI), creativity and facilitation methods, inspired from sociocracy, Creative Problem Solving and a diversity of CI approaches.

 Stephen Boucher has been teaching Brussels Environment staff in Collective Intelligence and Collective Creativity principles and techniques since early 2020.
 He has now worked with over 150 staff.
-Over some 20+ days of training, some online, some offline, Brussels Environment’s experts, at all levels of the organization, have been learning and practising skills to tackle dozens of topics, such as for instance:
+Over some 20+ days of training, some online, some offline, the experts at Brussels Environment, at all levels of the organization, have been learning and practising skills to tackle dozens of topics, such as for instance: